Reinforcement Learning of Self Enhancing Camera Image and Signal Processing: Experiments

-The soft actor-critic algorithm for self-enhancing is implemented by using Stable-Baseline3\cite{stable-baselines3} from OpenAI\cite{brockman2016openai}.
+We implement the SAC algorithm using Stable-Baseline3\cite{stable-baselines3} from OpenAI\cite{brockman2016openai}.
 We use OpenAI Gym for setting up the environment.
-The reward in the environment is computed as stated in Equation \ref{eq:reward}.
-The model is trying to maximize the reward by optimizing the actions that adjusting the trainable weights in the three transformation functions, as stated in Equation \ref{eq:action}.
-The action space is a set of weight vectors within the bound $(0.999, 1.001)$ for minor adjustments.
+The reward in the environment is computed as stated in Equation \ref{eq:reward} with $b=1.25$, $c=5$, and $PSNR_t = 30.0$.
+We define the terminating condition $d$ as the following: the SAC will terminate when the actual PSNR reaches the target psnr $PSNR_t$ or the number of epochs reaches the maximum steps allowed, which is 40 in this experiment.
+The model tries to maximize the reward by optimizing the actions that adjust the trainable weights in the three transformation functions.
+For minor adjustments, the action space is a set of weight vectors within the bound $(0.999, 1.001)$.
 The observation space is the actual PSNR score we achieve.
 In the synthesized CelebA dataset, the learning rate for the model is set to 0.001.
 The results before and after the recursive self-enhancing procedure are indicated in Table \ref{tab:celeba}, denoted \textit{RSE-RL(before)} and \textit{RSE-RL}, respectively.
+We also present a set of recursively enhanced images in Figure \ref{fig:recursive}.

-\paragraph{Our denoising result on CelebA dataset with synthesized artifacts} We evaluate our result using PSNR, SSIM\cite{wang2004image}, and UQI\cite{wang2002universal} scores.
-In addition, baseline denoising methods, Noise2Void(N2V), Noise2Noise(N2N) and PS-VAE, are applied to the synthesized artifacts dataset, and its denoising results are compared with our networks.
+\paragraph{Denoising results} We evaluate our result using PSNR, SSIM\cite{wang2004image}, and UQI\cite{wang2002universal} scores.
+Some baseline denoising methods, Noise2Void(N2V) and Noise2Noise(N2N) are applied to the synthesized artifacts dataset, and its denoising results are compared with our networks as well.
 For N2V, the default model for 2D RGB images is trained with 400 noisy images for 50 epochs and tested with 1575 noisy images.
 In the default model, each image is divided into 128 $16\times 16\times 3$ patches, so a total of 51,200 patches are fed into the network.
 For N2N, the pre-trained N2N model for Gaussian noise is tested on 1575 noisy images.

-Table \ref{tab:celeba} provides the results obtained from using 2250 training images and 11250 testing images.
-The training images are divided into 1 million $16\times 16\times 3$ patches (441 patches per image) and feed into the network.
-The result of the baseline method is compared to the results of our RSE-RL.
-We can observe a significant improvement regarding all the quality metrics by utilizing RSE-RL.
-A visualization of our denoised image results after self-enhancement can be found in Figure \ref{fig:celeba:results}.

-Among the results in Table \ref{tab:celeba}, the RSE-RL achieves the best performance regarding all three metrics.
-We can observe small enhancements on all three quality metrics after applying the RL model for self-improvement.
-This demonstrates that our self-enhancing model is able to continue being optimized during the testing stage.